Collation support

 Punctuation-sensitivity:

-Determines if non-letter characters matter.
+Determines whether non-letter characters matter.
 Possible values:

 • ps - Punctuation-sensitive.